10 Achievable Ways To Make Healthy Holiday Food Choices

 1. Finger Foods Are Not Your Friends

-Holiday office cocktail parties and home get-togethers would not be considered complete without a host of finger foods such as fried canapés, mini quiches, and cheese sticks with creamy dips.
+Office cocktail parties and home get-togethers are not considered complete without a host of finger foods.
+However, fried canapés, mini quiches, and cheese sticks with creamy dips are not your friends.

-When it comes to appetizers, it is also a good idea to load up on the raw vegetables that are being served.
-Other healthy food choices include fresh fruit, some nuts, vegetable platters with a hummus dip, etc.
+Load up on the raw leafy vegetables being served.
+Other healthy food choices include fresh fruit, some nuts, vegetable platters with a hummus dip, avocados etc.

 2. Enjoy Turkey Differently

-Stuffed dark turkey meat covered in oodles of gravy is another holiday special that packs a high fat content.
-During the holidays family and friends gather around an 8 pounder and enjoy conversation and laughs.
+Stuffed dark turkey meat covered in oodles of gravy is a holiday special that packs a high-fat content.

 Before it is cured with salt and drenched in sugar, ham is a great lean-meat option that is rich in vitamins and protein.
 However, the addition of all the salt and sugar make honey-glazed ham a pound packer without remorse.

-Technically, a glaze is a thick sugar coating (think doughnut).
-I make my own sweet, though sugar-free, glaze with antioxidant-rich pomegranate juice and calorie-free stevia, then thicken it with arrowroot. - For Healthier Holiday Try Christmas Pork Not Ham - AnnArbour.com
+Or try Christmas pork, not ham.
+Make your own sweet, though sugar-free, glaze with antioxidant-rich pomegranate juice and calorie-free stevia, then thicken it with arrowroot.

 4. Potatoes: Candied, Stuffed, or Mashed?